developerbadsa/Event-Managment/README.md

 ### User Dashboard

 - The dashboard page displays the user's profile picture, name, and email.
-- Access to the dashboard and contact page is restricted to logged-in users only.
+- Access to the dashboard and contact page is restricted to logged-in user only.

 ### Animation